-It requires a close and detailed study of specific needs, personality and left styles of a particular consumer segment.
+It requires a close and detailed study of the specific needs, personalities, and lifestyles of a particular consumer segment.

 5. Price Policies

-On the other hand, some other articles are purchased because it enhances the prestige and social status of persons.
+On the other hand, some other articles are purchased because they enhance the prestige and social status of persons.
 The price of such things can easily be raised.
 Effect of Price on Consumer Buying Behavior.

 Some articles are purchased under particular attitudes and emotions.
 Prices of articles purchased under emotional motives can also be raised.